 You want to take your child on a college tour and see if the campus you're visiting is a good fit.
 But you don't want to go on a tour if your child isn't interested or engaged, potentially wasting thousands of dollars.
 Don't take that risk.

 Do these 3 things to make the tour a memorable one.

 Taking an anxious teenager on a college tour is not for the faint of heart.
 Teenagers are wonderful creatures, full of energy and emotion, but also a cauldron of hormones that can turn on you without warning.

-To get the most out of a campus visit and not have any disagreements, you need to give them an equal say in how the tour is organized.
+To get the most out of a campus visit and not have any disagreements, you need to give them an equal say in organizing the tour.

 After all, it's their future.

 You love your child dearly and want the best for them, but you do not understand their compulsion to constantly have their phone in their hands as life passes them by.
 If you have ever had to repeatedly tell your child to put their phone down and even threaten to take it away, then you are a Native Analog trying to change the behavior of a Native Digital.

 Native Analogs vs. Native Digitals

 The chronic need to engage with an electronic device plagues the school-age generation (and most likely all future generations).
 These children were born into a time when technology was integrated into their lives.